sopchi/FlappyBird_RL/README.md

+# Organisation

+- **To have an independant implementation of the agents described in the report got to motebooks/Assignment_notebook**

+- All utils functions are un functions, it includes the agent implementation.
+- Agents.py includes more agent than just the two presented in the report

 # Text Flappy Bird for OpenAI Gym

 This repository contains the implementation of two OpenAI Gym learning environments of a simple unit-element player version of the Flappy Bird.
 The code base is heavily borrows from the [flappy-bird-gym](https://github.com/Talendar/flappy-bird-gym) repository.